kairos-io/kairos/docs/content/after_install/upgrades.md

 ## Kubernetes

 Upgrades can be triggered from Kubernetes with `system-upgrade-controller` installed in your cluster.
-[See the cOS documentation](https://rancher-sandbox.github.io/cos-toolkit-docs/docs/getting-started/upgrading/#integration-with-system-upgrade-controller)
+[See the Elemental-toolkit documentation](https://rancher.github.io/elemental-toolkit/docs/getting-started/upgrading/#integration-with-system-upgrade-controller)

 System upgrade controller needs to be installed in the cluster which is targeted for the upgrades, for example: